microsoft/cloud-monitoring-dataset/README.md

 # Cloud Monitoring Dataset

-The Cloud Monitoring Dataset is a set of real-world time series from Microsoft labeled with anomalies.
-The dataset is used for development of anomaly detection algorithms in Microsoft's cloud monitoring tools.
+The Cloud Monitoring Dataset is a set of real-world time series derived from Microsoft service and client telemetry signals.
+The data set contains anomalous patterns manually labeled by experts.
+The dataset is used for development, evaluation and improvement of anomaly detection algorithms in Microsoft's cloud monitoring tools.

 ## Data Domains

-The Cloud Monitoring Dataset consists of 67 real-world time series in 8 domains spanning online services to Windows PCs.
+The Cloud Monitoring Dataset consists of 67 real-world time series in 8 domains ranging from online services to Windows PCs.
 All data was collected from production Microsoft service telemetry.

 The domains for the datasets are:

 * Store purchase counts by client type
-* MongoDB query rates by individual machines in cluster
+* Database query rates by individual machines in cluster
-* MongoDB query rates by application context
+* Database query rates by application context
-* Incoming API query rate
+* Incoming service API query rate
-* Outgoing API latency
+* Outgoing service API latency
 * Windows application crash rate by OS version and country
 * Web app query rates to service API